JGR co-owner Coy Gibbs, 49, dies hours after son wins title - NewsBreak

 Joe Gibbs has lost both of his sons.
 J.D.
 Gibbs died in 2019 of degenerative neurological disease, and was also 49 at the time of his death.
 Coy Gibbs succeeded his older brother as vice chairman of the family-run NASCAR organization.

 “We are heartbroken by the tragic loss of Coy Gibbs.
-On behalf of the France Family and all of NASCAR, I extend my deepest condolences to Joe, Pat, Heather, the Gibbs family and everyone at Joe Gibbs Racing on the loss of Coy, a true friend and racer,” said NASCAR Chairman and CEO Jim France.
+On behalf of the France Family and all of NASCAR, I extend my deepest condolences to Joe, Pat, Heather, the Gibbs family and everyone at Joe Gibbs Racing on the loss of Coy, a true friend and racer,” NASCAR Chairman and CEO Jim France said.

 NASCAR held a moment of silence for Coy Gibbs before the start of the Cup championship Sunday at Phoenix Raceway, where JGR’s Christopher Bell was racing for the title.
-Kyle Busch, in his final race after 15 years with the team, was crying on pit road before the start of the race.
+JGR picked up all four of its crew chiefs in golf carts and drove them to a meeting in the motorhome lot two hours before the start of the race.

 “Today we will do what we don’t want to do, but we will unite as a family and race for the name on our chest,” JGR driver Denny Hamlin tweeted.